Log: Memory

 Paramytha, Cyprus

-I first discovered this feeling of "boundedness" in Guadeloupe, which despite its very small size on the map felt a bigger than Cyprus overall.
-I think it is.
+I first discovered this feeling of "boundedness" in Guadeloupe, which despite its very small size on the map felt bigger than Cyprus.
+I think it probably is, maps do distort, after all.
 And still, I remember going to Terre-de-Haut in Les Saintes, going to the highest peak and realizing that I could see the entire island from there, all around me.
-Even stronger was going up to Saint Cloud and looking out and down onto the coast in which I lived, walked, worked, everyday.
+Even stronger was the feeling of going up to Saint Cloud and looking out and down onto the coast on which I lived, walked, worked, everyday.
 While the sea was breathtaking and gave that familiar sense of vastness, seeing the long but limited coast so perfectly drawn out, made the feeling of boundary visceral.

 But back to Kalopanagiotis, which is to dive back down into the earth.
 It hugs a small creek with lush vegetation, giving the village a very intimate feeling.
 Instead of just looking down, I found myself looking up a lot, at the peaks, the sky, the buildings and streets above us.
-Despite the smallness of the village, it felt like there were not enough hours in the day to stroll through its narrow streets and river paths, once, twice, thrice.
-Beyond just enjoying the tight winding paths, Kalopanagiotis is penetrated by history, with its Byzantine artwork and archaeological remains of baths and water mills.
+Despite the smallness of the village, it felt like there were not enough hours in the day to stroll through its narrow roads and river paths, once, twice, thrice.
+Kalopanagiotis is also penetrated by history, with its Byzantine artwork and archaeological remains of monasteries, baths, and water mills.
 At the same time, local businesses are vibrant and include a winery, artisanal stores, fusion restaurants and more.
-Nature, archaeology, art and artisanat, and the culinary arts—I couldn’t ask for more.
+Nature, archaeology, art, artisanat, and the culinary arts—I couldn’t ask for more.

 - Andrea